Last updated Jan. 10, 2023

 Exotic Shorthairs are easygoing companions that are loving with their family members but a little shy with visitors.
 This kitty enjoys playing just as much as he likes to cuddle in your lap.
 He has a soft voice and is easy to groom.
 This breed is generally pretty low-maintenance due to their short coat and low energy levels, but will still enjoy chasing feather teasers and other toys.

 This smart kitty has a quirky personality and adorable folded ears.
 Scottish Fold cats are curious, outgoing, and enjoy following you around the house.
 This breed is loyal and tends to bond with one person in the household.
 They tolerate children and are an affectionate breed.
 This breed is short and stocky, with an average weight of up to 13 pounds.
 Long-haired Folds should be combed weekly.

 The “nude” Sphynx cat is a very cuddly and affectionate breed.
 These social butterflies enjoy attention and are quite playful as well.
 They enjoy being close to their favorite humans and won’t be shy with new people.
 Though you won’t have to worry about cat hair with a Sphynx, they do need frequent bathing.
 On average, they weigh up to about 12 pounds with a lifespan of 8 to 14 years.

 The companionate American Shorthair is a friendly and social cat.
 Don’t think he will laze around all day long, because this is a playful and curious breed that enjoys exploring and batting a toy around.
 They have long lifespans of 15 years or more and weigh 6 to 15 pounds (with males being heavier on average).
 He tends to tolerate kids and other pets and will enjoy your company without being overly demanding of attention.
 His short coat requires minimal grooming.

 Adult rescue cat

-Though not technically a breed, one of our favorite breeds of cat is “rescued”.
+Though not technically a breed, one of our favorite types of cat is “rescued.”
 Visit your local animal shelters to meet adoptable kitties and ask questions about their personalities.
 Rescue organizations can tell you what each cat is like and which ones have the traits you’re seeking.